gupta-soham/Transcript-Analyzer/README.md

 3. Or click "Try Sample" to use the included sample transcript
 4. View the analysis results in the organized tabs:
    - **Summary**: Overall transcript summary
+   - **Timeline**: Visual transcript timeline with clickable timestamps and analysis overlays
    - **Highlights**: Key positive points with smooth expand/collapse animations
    - **Lowlights**: Areas for improvement with animated interactions
    - **Named Entities**: Identified speakers and organizations with collapsible details